ConnerSanders/CapstoneStarterRepo/README.md

 [Charles Van Neste, Phd](https://www.tntech.edu/directory/engineering/faculty/charles-van-neste.php) is an Assistant Professor at Tennessee Tech University.
 He received his Bachelor's, Master's, and Doctorate at Tennessee Technological University.

 ### Stakeholders
-The customer for the project is Dr. Van Neste for research he wishes to pursue in making a resisdential electrolzer for the uses with hydrogen powered cars.
+The customer for the project is Dr. Van Neste for research he wishes to pursue in making a residential electrolzer for the uses of hydrogen-powered cars.
 The project will be using technology develop by Dr Van Neste to see the impact it would have on the overall efficiency of the system.

 ### Recognitions

-The team would like to thank the ECE Department for any assistantance needed in the early stages of design.We would espcially like to thank **Jesse Roberts** for helping the team when Dr. Van Neste was busy with other work.
+The team would like to thank the ECE Department for any assistance needed in the early stages of design.
+We would especially like to thank **Jesse Roberts** for helping the team when Dr. Van Neste was busy with other work.

 ## Repo Organization